 This deep dive covers Evidence for Climate Change within Climate Change for GCSE Chemistry.
 Revise Climate Change in Atmosphere for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 17 in this topic.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 3 of 17 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position